aaronhans/sample-web-component/README.md

 So you can organize all of the HTML, CSS and Javascript required for a section of the web app into a single unit.

 Other libraries offer componentization but achieving just by following the W3C standard gives our code more longevity.
-We can use the plain web components we develop with different libraries and aren't tying our code to a specific version of an underlying framework.
+We can use the plain web components we develop alone or with different libraries and aren't tying our code to a specific version of an underlying framework.

 # Can I use them now

-The most important part of web components: custom elements is well supported now
+The most important part of web components: custom elements is well supported now.
+Creating an npm package out of your web component and its dependencies gives you an easily distributable module that can be reused with a require statement and custom element placement.

 # Custom Tag Example